NoctDevT/LockdownRemedy/README.md

 Live demonstration here - currently only supporting desktop platforms but still continuing development.
-I recommend opening the live preview in a new window  https://codesandbox.io/s/young-night-gytcc
+I recommend opening the live preview in a new window as the intergrated browser is very buggy in the sandbox.
+You can open the live preview by visiting https://codesandbox.io/s/young-night-gytcc to build the web app and then heading over to https://gytcc.csb.app/ .

 Currently supports 3 regions with 3 radio broadcasting stations.